to home page«Home

 . (return via your browser back button)

-James Leigh when age 21 was bequeathed the estate of his great-uncle Thomas Perrot so changed his name to Leigh-Perrot.
+James Leigh when age 21 was bequeathed the estate of his great-uncle Thomas Perrot so changed his name to Leigh Perrot.
 James Leigh Perrot married Jane Cholmeley but there were no children.
 He died in 1817.

 Cassandra Leigh married Rev George Austen (Rector of Steventon).